-Looking for an easy, sourdough cinnamon roll recipe that can be made with minimal effort?
+Looking for an easy, sourdough cinnamon roll recipe that can be made with your sourdough discard?
 This is it!

 You guys, this is seriously the easiest sourdough cinnamon roll you will ever find.
 And an amazingly delicious one at that!